Sites, Seals & Symbols

 Specifically written for the voices of junior high school students, "The Nutmeg" was first performed in 1962.

 Poet Laureate of the State of Connecticut is appointed by the Dept. of Economic and Community Development, Office of the Arts, Dick Allen of Trumbull.

-Chuck E. Costa, of Madison, was appointed Connecticut's official State Troubadour by the Dept. of Economic and Community Development, Office of the Arts.
+Kristen Graves, of Southport, was appointed Connecticut's official State Troubadour by the Dept. of Economic and Community Development, Office of the Arts.

 Charles Edward Ives (1874-1954) was born at the family home in Danbury, and was taught the basics of harmony, counterpoint and fugue by his father George, who was a famous Civil War bandmaster.
 He entered Yale University in 1894 and studied with Horatio Parker, a composer and professor of composition.
 In 1908, he married Harmony Twichell.
 While managing a large and successful New York City insurance agency as founding partner, Ives continued to compose music both in New York and in his Redding, Connecticut country home.
 His works include symphonies, tone poems and nearly 200 songs.
 He was awarded the Pulitzer Prize in 1947 for his Third Symphony, and was designated the State Composer by the General Assembly in 1991.

 Jacob Druckman of Milford was designated the Charles Edward Ives Memorial Composer Laureate of the State of Connecticut by the directors of the Charles Ives Center for the Arts.
 He died May 24, 1996.

 Georgian Colonial in design, the Executive Residence is located on six beautifully landscaped acres, at 990 Prospect Avenue, overlooking the city of Hartford.
 The furniture and decorations of the nineteen-room governor's residence are 18th Century originals and reproductions.